-In 1170 Pope Alexander III made two polices of importance.
-One of them was about Licentia docendi.
-He stated that it was not permitted to charge people for the issuing of the Licenta docendi.
-Everybody that was qualified was supposed to get it for free.
-As a result the amount of schools and universities started to grow; following a huge discussion about study fee and people with Licentia docendi.
+In 1170, Pope Alexander III made two important policies, one of which was related to Licentia Docendi.
+He declared that it was not permissible to charge people for issuing the license.
+As a result, the number of schools and universities increased, leading to discussions about study fees and people with Licentia Docendi.

-Archbishop of Canterbury Stephen Langton (1150-1228) said that Idoneus (honest living) a word normally used in defining the qualifications necessary to obtain the license to teach in schools.
-Making the issuing an evaluation of the person as well as his academic level.
-At that time nobody could teach without this specific license.
-It is common to regard this license as the beginning of active control of the teaching organization by the papacy.
-Because with the Licentia docendi you become formally authorized to teach by yourself, but without it you could not teach.
-The people that were granted this permission had to make an Oath to fidelity not tell professional secrets and obedience before being granted the Licentia docendi.
+Archbishop of Canterbury Stephen Langton (1150-1228) defined the qualifications necessary to obtain the license to teach in schools as “Idoneus,” meaning an honest living.
+This made the issuing process an evaluation of the person’s academic level and qualifications.
+At that time, nobody could teach without this specific license.
+It is commonly regarded as the beginning of active control of the teaching organization by the papacy.
+People who were granted this permission had to take an oath of fidelity, not reveal professional secrets, and show obedience before being granted the Licentia Docendi.

-At Chinpsy – we grant a Licentia Docendi degree.
-For us this is a terminal degree.
-Meaning, the person has reached the highest possible level within his field of study, and is both qualified to teach the topic and is authorized by Chinpsy to do so.
-The Degree title used are Licentia Docendi or the suffix LD after the name.
-For communication purposes you might explain this degree to be from the old education system on a post-graduate level.
+At Chinpsy, we grant a Licentia Docendi degree, which is a terminal degree.
+This means that the person has reached the highest possible level within their field of study, is qualified to teach the topic, and is authorized by Chinpsy to do so.
+The degree title used is Licentia Docendi or the suffix LD after the name.
+For communication purposes, it can be explained that this degree is from the old education system at a post-graduate level.